 The principal aim of the SBS Doctoral Program in Sociology is to educate students interested in professional careers as sociologists in both academic and applied contexts.
 Graduates contribute to the advancement of sociological knowledge with an emphasis on the study of health broadly conceived.
-All students are trained in-depth in the sociology of health, illness & medicine.
-Additionally, students may specialize in the following areas: 1) global health and global health policy; 2) race, class, gender and health disparities; and 3) science, technology, and medicine studies.
-Violence as a health problem, HIV/AIDS, health demography and global health are also areas where faculty have strong expertise.
+All students are trained in-depth in the sociology of health, illness, biomedicine, and health care systems.
+Additionally, students may specialize in the following areas: race, class, gender and health disparities; science, technology, and medicine studies; social determinants of health, including, community and individual exposures to violence, incarceration, and work conditions.
+Aging, genomics, violence as a health problem, HIV/AIDS, and global health are also areas where faculty have strong expertise.
 Extended training in social theory and both qualitative and quantitative research methods is required.

 Program Details: Nursing Health Policy (MS, PhD, elective concentration, and Post-Masters)